 Although the chat acts as a lead gen technique, it seems somewhat pushy and intrusive.
 People might be put off by the fact that there isn’t even a field to enter their question, and that they have to provide three pieces of information before sending their main message.

-InContact created this post-click landing page to promote their cloud-based call center software — the headline and the copy on the page make this clear.
-The video is an effective piece of social proof, letting prospects know that big-name companies, like New Balance, enjoy using inContact.
+NICE InContact created this post-click landing page to promote their cloud-based call center software — the headline and the copy on the page make this clear.
+The video is an effective piece of social proof, letting prospects know that big-name companies, like New Balance, enjoy using NICE inContact.

 Since this is a two-step opt-in page without an on-page form, the CTA button should really stand out more.
 Changing the colors to more contrasting ones, enlarging it, and redirecting the employees’ eye gaze to the button would all be great post-click landing page ideas to consider.